pjmcar23/latin102profile/translation2.md

 4. Identify the form of sagittis.
 Why does Hyginus use this case?
    - f. dat. pl.❌ `f. abl. pl.`
    - The arrow is being stabbed into Nessus by Hercules, so the arrow receives the direct impact by Hercules.
-Therefore in an indirect way.
+Therefore in an indirect way. `The arrows are representing the instrument Hercules used to stab Nessus.`

 5. Identify the form of moriens.
    - neuter,❌ nominative, singular, present, active `masculine`

 6. Identify felle.
 Why does Hyginus use this case?
    - n. abl. sg.
-   - It shows relation to a past action completed by Hercules.❌
+   - It shows relation to a past action completed by Hercules.❌ `It represents the means of the arrow.`

 7. Identify the form of tinctas.
    - f. acc. pl. perfect passive